 Advancing Nonviolence and Just Peace explores the foundations of Catholic thinking about nonviolence.
 It includes reviews of papal statements and church documents, a survey of the biblical teaching from the Hebrew Bible and Christian scriptures, a review of contemporary theological research on nonviolence, and dozens of recommendations for further discernment on how the Church might live into its Gospel nonviolence mandate.

 This is an essential resource for moving forward the dialogue on how the Church can lead, teach and respond to conflict in the world.
-Ordering information will be available soon — consider ordering an extra to share with your bishop or other church leaders.
+Consider ordering an extra to share with your bishop or other church leaders.

 - The failure of war and its weapons, Paul Rogers, Bradford University